CuBoulder/express_documentation/docs/creating_custom_bundles.md

 ### Code Is Coming From Express

+## Creating Bundle Tests

+Please be nice and do this.
+For easier browsing, the instructions have been moved to: https://github.com/CuBoulder/express_documentation/blob/master/docs/creating_bundle_tests.md

 ## Tagging Custom Bundles

 Profile Module Manager supports two types of bundles: core and admin.